omegaup/libomegaup/README.md

 ## `omegaup.validator.validatortest`

-Allows a validator to be modeled as a standard unit test.
+Allows an input validator to be modeled as a standard unit test.

 To use, write your validator as if it were a normal [unittest.TestCase](https://docs.python.org/3/library/unittest.html#unittest.TestCase):